Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Introduction

 Among the few previous works that deal with functional heterogeneity in a complex task setting, most optimization models are designed for use with a specific application.
-Therefore, in addition to a \highlightforreview{convex representation}, there is a need for fundamental methods that provide a more systematic representation that can generalize within a larger scope of complex tasks.
+Therefore, there is a need for fundamental methods that provide a more systematic representation that can generalize within a larger scope of complex tasks.

 An important aspect to consider when dealing with dynamic systems is the concept of uncertainty.
-To capture the effects of uncertainty within the decision making process, we must consider the design of a robust framework.
-In this work, we consider uncertainties within the task requirements and agent capabilities.
+Two strategies can be adopted to counter failures \cite{zhou2021multi}: 1) robust planning algorithms that consider the uncertainty pre-execution and generate a plan that is prepared to withstand the uncertain environment; 2) adaptive and reactive algorithms that recover the system from failure due to uncertainties in real-time.

+In a task allocation setting, one source of the uncertainty is the inaccurate estimation of or the inherent variation within the task requirements and agent capabilities.
+We apply the robust planning strategy to generate more reliable plans in the pre-execution stage.
+A robust task allocation plan and schedule should secure task success under such uncertainty by providing redundant capabilities in the team.
+Mathematically, a more robust task assignment plan means there is a higher probability that the number of capabilities in a team exceeds the number required by the task.
+However, such a redundancy increases the time and energy cost, and a careful trade-off is required.
+In Sec. \ref{sec:problem_model}, we will introduce how we encode this robustness in the optimization and determine a trade-off.

-In this paper, we present a \textbf{Capability-based robust Task Assignment and Scheduling (\modelrisk{})} framework to optimize task decomposition, assignment, and scheduling simultaneously within a \highlightforreview{closer to convex} stochastic task model , which can generalize to multiple practical scenarios.
-Figure \ref{fig:model_overview} shows a graphical model for a small example problem.
+In this paper, we present a \textbf{Capability-based robust Task Assignment and Scheduling (\modelrisk{})} framework to optimize task decomposition, assignment, and scheduling simultaneously within a stochastic task model, which can generalize to multiple practical scenarios.
 Consider a set of heterogeneous agents (can be robots/vehicles/humans) and complex tasks; the proposed framework will form agent teams, schedules, and routes to minimize energy and time costs for completing the task combined with the risk of non-completion.
-We define this class of problems as the heterogeneous teaming problem (HTP).
-The system architecture is summarized in Fig. \ref{fig:flow_chart} and will be discussed in the following sections.
+We define this class of problems as the \textbf{heterogeneous teaming problem (HTP)}.
+The system architecture is summarized in Fig.~\ref{fig:flow_chart} and will be discussed in the following sections.